TwinVLA: Data-Efficient Bimanual Manipulation with Twin Single-Arm Vision-Language-Action Models: SingleVLA: Efficient Single-Arm Policy Design and Pretraining

 \section{SingleVLA: Efficient Single-Arm Policy Design and Pretraining}

 This section presents the design of the SingleVLA $\pi_{\text{single}}$.
 While SingleVLA follows established VLA conventions, our key novelty is a duplication strategy that enables the construction of TwinVLA.
-Prior 7B-scale models~\citep{kim2024openvla, kim2025fine, li2024cogactfoundationalvisionlanguageactionmodel} are prohibitively large for such duplication, motivating a more efficient, lightweight SingleVLA (Fig.~\ref{fig:singlevla}).
-To acquire generalizable knowledge, we pretrain SingleVLA on a $0.5$M-trajectory subset of the OXE mix, enabling transfer across diverse environments and embodiments.
+Prior 7B-scale models~\citep{kim2024openvla, kim2025fine, li2024cogactfoundationalvisionlanguageactionmodel} are prohibitively large for such duplication, motivating a more efficient, lightweight Eagle2-1B~\citep{li2025eagle2buildingposttraining} based SingleVLA (Fig.~\ref{fig:singlevla}).
+Since we do not use language head, the overall model size became 0.8B.
+To acquire generalizable knowledge, we pretrain SingleVLA on a $\sim$800h subset of the OXE mix, enabling transfer across diverse environments and embodiments.
 Pretraining ran for \textbf{120k} steps and took about \textbf{5 days} on a cluster with \textbf{5$\times$ H100} GPUs.

 To ensure effective transfer to bimanual manipulation, it is crucial to choose an appropriate \emph{action space}.
 Heterogeneous joint configurations across robots induce incompatible action spaces and complicate joint training.
 Prior work mitigates this with robot-specific decoders or high-dimensional zero-padded spaces~\citep{nvidia2025gr00tn1openfoundation, doshi2024scalingcrossembodiedlearningpolicy, octo_2023, black2024pi_0, liu2024rdt}.
 Instead, we convert all actions into absolute end-effector (EEF) poses, providing a consistent, semantically meaningful representation across robots that naturally extends to bimanual control.
 For rotation, we adopt a 6D representation~\citep{8953486}, which is well suited for neural network learning.